AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ### Campaign Management {#user-interface-campaign-management}

-In the campaign management section, you can access marketing campaigns, deliveries, and workflows.
+In the **Campaign management** section, you can access marketing campaigns, deliveries, and workflows.

 * **Campaigns** - This is the list of your campaigns and campaign templates.
 By default, for each campaign, you can view the start, end, creation, and last modification dates, the current status, and the name of the Campaign operator who created it.
 You can filter the list by status, start/end dates, folder, or create an advanced filter to define your own filtering criteria.
 Learn more about campaigns [in this section](../campaigns/gs-campaigns.md).